sammyt/fussy/README.md

-# fussy is a actionscript reflection query language #
+# fussy is an actionscript reflection query language #

 Its still in development, give me a couple more days